-Homemade Chocolate Ice Cream with Peanut Butter Cookie Dough has been a dream of mine for years.
+Chocolate Peanut Butter Cookie Dough Ice Cream has been a dream of mine for years.
 Imagine this as the Cookie Dough Ice Cream 2.0.
 I’ll show you just how to make chocolate ice cream at home that is studded with peanut butter cookie dough throughout.
 Perfect in an ice cream sandwich or on a waffle cone.
 Move over Ben & Jerry’s, there’s a new flavor in town!

 When I was introduced to the cookie dough flavor of ice cream, I did enjoy the bits of chocolate chip cookie dough mixed in throughout the ice cream.
-However, I always felt like something could be better about it and I thought of ways I would change it.
+However, I always felt like something could be better about it and I began to think of ways I would change it.

-Then it came to me one day, many years ago, what I would do to make this ice cream idea superb.
+Then it came to me one day, many years ago, what I would do to make this cookie dough ice cream idea the best it could be.
 I would make a homemade chocolate ice cream base and mix in frozen peanut butter cookie dough into it.
 The ultimate frozen pairing of chocolate and peanut butter.
 It would be like eating Reese’s peanut butter cup… but even better and creamier.

 Now if you are new to making your own ice cream, I really must insist that you read this awesome post with all of the basics and necessities you need to make ice cream at home.
 If you don’t happen to have a KitchenAid at home, no worries; a regular ice cream maker will work just as well.